 Method 2 – How to Create Subscript Text in Google Docs

 While the first method in this article focuses on using subscript as a formatting option, you can also insert text as subscript instead.
+If you are trying to learn how to write a subscript in Google Docs rather than changing existing text to a subscript, then this section will show you what to do.

 Step 1: Open your document.